jgriessen/G30TH/README.md

 The minimal howto follows, and a blog post on using this can be found here: http://blog.kitmatic.com/...

-The PYFLEX_F401 has the STM32F401CE MCU, voltage converters from USB 5V up to 18VDC and from USB 5Vdown to lithium iron phosphate battery charging volts between 2.4 and 3.4VDC,2 20 pin flat flex connectors to get to the GPIOs, ADCs, and com ports of the MCU, a USB C connector for charging, a microUSB AB connector for development and data logging data transfer, and an SD card slot.
+The PYFLEX_F401 has the STM32F401CE MCU, voltage converters from USB 5V up to 18VDC and from USB 5V down to lithium iron phosphate battery charging volts between 2.4 and 3.4VDC,2 20 pin flat flex connectors to get to the GPIOs, ADCs, battery and com ports of the MCU, a microUSB C connector for charging, a microUSB AB connector for development and data logging data transfer, and an SD card slot.
+A 2-wire I2C port can be used with OLED and LCD displays.

 Build the firmware using:
 ```